 Handwriting is a complex task.
 To write a sentence, a child needs to process information, recall important information, plan what he wants to write, initiate the writing task, perform the motor tasks to move the pencil to form letters, organize motor output on the page, manage paper/posture/pencil mechanics, realize errors, and be flexible enough to accept and correct mistakes.
+Executive functioning skills can impact legible handwriting and a few tactics can support this area of need.

 All of these “parts” of handwriting might sound familiar to the parent, teacher, or therapist of a child with executive function defects.
 Executive function is our ability to “get things done”.
 It is a set of skills that allow us to organize information, plan, learn, multi-task, remember things, prioritize, pay attention, and act on information.